zhekov/wkb-micro/ReadMe.txt

 2.00: Rewritten and simplified.
 Windows 7+ 64-bit only.
 Modifier keys only.
 2.01: Shift-Change layout replaced with exact layout keys.
 GPL3+ license.
 2.02: Use IMM/thread windows.
-64-bit only C code (compileable as 32-bit).
+64-bit only C code (compilable as 32-bit).

 8. Legal information.